jjleng/paka/README.md

 Optional redis broker can be provisioned for celery jobs.
 Job workers are automatically scaled based on the queue length.

 ### Vector Store
 Vector store is a key-value store for storing embeddings.
-Paca supports provisioning [qdrant](https://github.com/qdrant/qdrant).
+Paka supports provisioning [qdrant](https://github.com/qdrant/qdrant).

 ### Monitoring
-Paca comes with built-in support for monitoring and tracing.
+Paka comes with built-in support for monitoring and tracing.
 Metrics are collected via Prometheus and Grafana, and tracing is done through Zipkin.
 Users can also enable Prometheus Alertmanager for alerting.

 ### Continuous Deployment
-Paca supports continuous deployment with rolling updates to ensure no downtime.
+Paka supports continuous deployment with rolling updates to ensure no downtime.
 Application can be built, pushed to container registry and deployed with a single command.

 ### Building
 Application, job code is built using [buildpacks](https://buildpacks.io/).
 No need to write Dockerfile.
 However, user still needs to have docker runtime installed.

-## Paca CLI Reference
+## Paka CLI Reference

 ### Provision a cluster